rong118/coding_kendo/data_structures/basic/array.md

 # Array

-In computer science, an array is a data structure **consisting of a collection of elements** (values or variables), each identified by at least one array index or key.
+In computer science, an array is a data structure **comprising a collection of elements** (values or variables), each identified by at least one array index or key.

 ## Implementation
 ```c++